 One of the System Office’s first actions, recommended in the report, was to convene the Educator Preparation Advisory Group, comprised of education experts across P12 and higher education, with the mission to support and accelerate improvement of teacher preparation in North Carolina.

 Together with the UNC System President and System Office staff, the Educator Preparation Advisory Group is charged with prioritizing and developing system-wide strategies and initiatives to improve teacher preparation in North Carolina, beginning with – but not exclusive to – those recommended in the Leading on Literacy report.

-From 2018 through 2019, the Advisory Group will engage EPP Deans and faculty alongside P12 educators and system leaders to develop:
+From 2018 through 2019, the Advisory Group engaged EPP Deans and faculty alongside P12 educators and system leaders to develop:

 - Concrete, measurable goals for educator preparation across the UNC System that facilitate accountability and continuous improvement;

 - Prioritized, system-wide strategies and initiatives to move teacher preparation toward those goals;